grantcarthew/start-prototype/docs/cli/start-config.md

   25 | [agents.gemini]

 Fix the syntax error and run validation again.
-Use 'start config edit --global' to edit the file.
+Use 'start config edit global' to edit the file.
 ```

 Exit code: 2